ticki/eudex/README.md

 **What languages is it tested for?**  It is tested on the English, Catalan, German, Spanish, Swedish, and Italian dictionaries, and has been confirmed to have decent to good quality on all of them.

+**It seem to limited the hash to 8 or 16 characters?** It doesn't have such a limitation, however the hash will only be affected by the first N characters, due to platform and performance considerations.
+It turns out that it has little to no effect on the quality.
+Moreover, this limitation is not a part of the algorithm itself, but this implementation of the algorithm.

 ## Implementations